MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureRole.md

 ```

 ## DESCRIPTION
-The **Set-AzureRole** cmdlet sets the number of instances of a specified role to run in an azure_2 deployment.
+The **Set-AzureRole** cmdlet sets the number of instances of a specified role to run in an Azure deployment.

 ## EXAMPLES